Kazma-Kazma

 Their debut album Plyaski trubadurov was listed in Alexander Kushnir's 100 Tapes of Soviet Rock.
 On this album, Kazma-Kazma combined medieval music with post-punk and avant-prog.

 After Ukraine gained independence later that year, Kazma-Kazma released two more albums.
-The first, Katakomby lyubvi, was an independent release on Khodosh's label "Paradise Delight of Bianca".
+The first, Katakomby lyubvi, was an independent release on Khodosh's label "Paradise Delight of Bianca", which also released the compilation Skhovaysya.
 The second was Komediya Antona on Koka Records.
 These albums had less experimental rock influence.
 Their second album took a more orthodox medieval approach, while their final album played minimalist music in a medieval style.
 The group disbanded in 1994.
 None of their albums have been reissued as of 2022.